Users

 The Unresolved Alerts tab under the Users section displays security or compliance issues related to the selected user that have not yet been addressed.
 These alerts help governance teams track and act on access risks in real time.

-In the above image the user has no unresolved alerts
+In this example, the user has no unresolved alerts.

 Last updated